-Why Green Coding Matters for Cloud Infrastructure
+Green Coding for Cloud

 Green coding isn’t just an environmental initiative — it’s a business advantage.
 By optimizing algorithms, reducing unnecessary compute cycles, and choosing energy-efficient cloud regions, organizations can cut their carbon footprint and their cloud bill simultaneously.